Showing posts with label quail. Show all posts

 Translating words from French menus to English.

 Three of those words used for sauce have precise meanings, but without an explanation, they may confuse a diner.
-Some 30% of the English language has French roots, but we are confused when faced with a seemingly irrational change in usage.
+Some 40% of the English language has French roots, but we are often confused when faced with a seemingly irrational change in usage.
 Nevertheless, don’t blame the French.
 It’s the British who changed the meanings or didn’t keep up with changes in French cuisine.

 Déglacé, Jus and Réduction on a French menu listing.

-Preparing a reduction with shallots
+Preparing a reduction with

 Photograph courtesy of Jon-Eric Melsæter